na-na-hi/renget/archive/aicg4retards.md

 ### Generation Settings
 ->Generations<- |
 - |
 Whether you're using TavernAI, one of its forks, or Agnai, each front-end has access to generation settings.
 These settings are used to control how the AI generates text, unlike the prompt, which controls what the AI generates.
 These settings are easy to misunderstand, and slight changes can either make the text incomprehensible or improve it.
 I will briefly explain the settings, but you can always leave them at default if you don't want to adjust them.
-Note that certain services, such as Scale, do not allow front-ends to change settings, so changing them will have no effect.
-However, for OpenAI keys, changing the settings will work. |
+Note that these settings will only work if you're connected to a AI service with API Keys.
+Using something like Slack or Slaude will not be affected by these settings.|

 OpenAI Context Size |
  - |